Ctrl-Zed-001/Ctrl-Zed-001/README.md

 ### Hi there, I'm Zaid - aka [Ctrl-Zed][website] 👋

-## I'm a Freelance Developer, Hardcore Gamer and an Otaku!
+## I'm a Fullstack Developer
 - :heartbeat: In love with React.Js
-- 🔭 I’m currently working on a restaurant POS project!
+- 🔭 I’m currently working on an e-commerce project!
-- 🌱 Currently learning web3 and blockchain
+- 🌱 Learning Cloud Tech
 - 👯 Looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love adventuring.

 ### Connect with me: